 This keeps the yolks from turning dark.

 Drain and run cold water over them.
 Shake eggs in pan bumping the sides of pan and together and begin peeling them immediately.
-Place into glass jar or plastic container that has good lid.

 While eggs are cooling prepare syrup mixture for the eggs.